IrvingF7/trash_cleaner_baxter/README.md

 ```

 ### Virtual Environment Setup
-Before installing dependencies, we strongly recommend that you setup a virtual environment in the folder that you clone the repo in.
+Before installing dependencies, we strongly recommend that you setup a virtual environment.
 This makes sure that your dependencies are fully compatible with the python version we recommend (2.7).
 ```
 virtualenv -p python2 trash_env
 cd trash_env